1. What is metaplastic breast cancer?

 Sentinel lymph node biopsy is not suitable if tests before your operation show that your lymph nodes contain cancer cells.
 In this case it is likely that your surgeon will recommend a lymph node clearance.

-Sometimes chemotherapy or hormone therapy may be given before surgery.
-This is known as neo-adjuvant or primary therapy.
+Some of these treatments are given before surgery.
+This is known as neo-adjuvant or primary treatment.

 Chemotherapy will be recommended for many people with metaplastic breast cancer.
 Chemotherapy destroys cancer cells using anti-cancer drugs, and is given to reduce the risk of breast cancer returning or spreading.

 You may have chemotherapy before or after surgery.

 If you have breast-conserving surgery you will usually be offered radiotherapy to the breast to reduce the risk of the cancer coming back in the same breast.